abandisch/gym-tracker-app/README.md

 - As a gym goer, I want to add exercises to a training session, so I can track the weight lifted, number of sets completed and my max reps for that exercise
 - As a gym goer, I want to see the results of my last training session (if any), so that I can set my goals (max reps and weight increase) for my current training session
 - As a gym goer, I want to view all exercises for a training session, so I can see my results (max reps and weight lifted) for each exercise at a glance
+- As a gym goer, I want to record my a set (weight and reps) for an exercise
 - As a gym goer/app user, I want to remove an exercise from my training session
 - As a gym goer/app user, I want to remove a training session (including any recorded exercises under that training session)
 - As a gym goer/app user, I want to update a training session details, so that I can fix mistakes